Your Home & Neighborhood

 Make Your Health a Priority

-Our Care Team will help you set health goals and address any challenges you face.
-They’ll connect you with a Community Health Worker who will create a plan and share resources for food, utilities, benefits, mental health, and more.
-Call (734) 985-0589 to schedule an appointment.
+Our Care Team will help you set health goals and overcome challenges.
+They will connect you with a Community Health Worker who will make a plan and provide resources for food, bills, benefits, mental health, and more.
+Call (734) 985-0589 to book an appointment.

 Technology Training

-The technology workshop for seniors helps older adults learn to use digital devices and the internet.
-It offers easy, step-by-step lessons on smartphones, tablets, email, online safety, and video calls to keep participants connected.
-The goal is to make digital skills simple, improve daily life, encourage social interaction, and support independence.
-Limited tablets are available for use during the workshop.
-Upcoming sessions will take place in April 2026 at New Covenant Missionary Baptist Church, 2345 Tyler Rd., Ypsilanti, MI 48198.
+The technology workshop for seniors teaches older adults how to use digital devices and the internet.
+It provides simple, clear lessons on smartphones, tablets, email, online safety, and video calls to help them stay connected.
+The goal is to make digital skills easy, improve daily life, encourage socializing, and support independence.
+A few tablets are available to use during the workshop.
+The next sessions will be in April 2026 at New Covenant Missionary Baptist Church, 2345 Tyler Rd., Ypsilanti, MI 48198.

 Transportation: Need a Ride?

-MyRide2 is a free service that helps seniors and adults with disabilities in Oakland, Macomb, Washtenaw, and Wayne counties, Michigan, with transportation.
-People can contact providers directly by downloading a list of services or by calling (855) 697-4332 for questions or help booking a ride.
-The Care Team is also available to assist with transportation planning.
+MyRide2 is a free service that helps seniors and adults with disabilities in Oakland, Macomb, Washtenaw, and Wayne counties, Michigan, get transportation.
+You can find providers by downloading a list or call (855) 697-4332 for questions or help booking a ride.
+The Care Team can also help plan your transportation.

 Volunteer & Civic Engagement

-Volunteering and taking part in community activities help people connect with others and work together to solve local problems, both through political and non-political ways.
-It also helps you make new friends, join groups with similar interests, enjoy yourself, and feel fulfilled.
-If home-based volunteering sounds good to you, reach out to groups you like to learn about opportunities.
-If you want to volunteer with the Healthy Together Program, please get in touch by calling us at: 734.945.0589
+Volunteering and joining community activities help you meet people and solve local problems, both politically and non-politically.
+It also lets you make friends, join groups with shared interests, have fun, and feel satisfied.
+If you prefer volunteering from home, contact groups you like to find opportunities.
+To volunteer with the Healthy Together Program, call us at 734.945.0589.

 Workshops: Lunch & Learn

 The Healthy Together Program helps older adults stay active, healthy, and social.
-We offer fitness activities, health prevention, and fun events to improve physical and mental wellbeing.
-Our aim is to make healthy living easy and enjoyable with trustworthy health advice and support for seniors and their families.
-See our Calendar of Events for upcoming workshops and activities.
+We provide fitness classes, health tips, and fun events to boost body and mind.
+Our goal is to make healthy living simple and enjoyable with reliable advice and support for seniors and their families.
+Check our Calendar of Events for upcoming activities and workshops.

 Next Steps For You